Hi, I’m Michael Eskin, and I’m the developer of these traditional musical instrument apps.

-I’ve been a professional software developer for over 30 years.
-The majority of that time I was working on hardware device drivers for chipmaker Conexant Systems, and since 2012, template-based structured graphics design software for SmartDraw.
+I’ve been a professional software developer for nearly 40 years.
+From 1990 until 2012 I was working on hardware device drivers for chipmaker Conexant Systems, and since 2012, template-based structured graphics design software for SmartDraw where I work on SmartDraw add-ins for Atlassian Confluence and Jira.

 I spend most of my free time playing traditional Irish music on Uilleann pipes, whistle, Irish flute, Anglo concertina, and B/C diatonic accordion.
 Fairly recently, I started playing the 5-row C-system chromatic button accordion (CBA) for French and Russian music.